Svalorzen/CppCopyProposal/README.md

   This can result in very deep hierarchies of types which should really not have anything to do with each other.
 - Enabling users to use an existing and presumably correct type but partially extend it with context-specific methods.
-Examples: search for "`std::vector` inheritance" yields many results of users trying to maintain the original interface and functionality but add one or two methods.
+Examples: searching for "`std::vector` inheritance" yields many results of users trying to maintain the original interface and functionality but add one or two methods.

 The functionality should have the following requirements: